-- 80. CESCR may, in its concluding observations, make a specific request to a State party to provide more information or statistical data prior to the date on which the next periodic report is due.
+- CESCR may, in its concluding observations, make a specific request to a State party to provide more information or statistical data prior to the date on which the next periodic report is due.
 Information provided in accordance with this procedure will be considered at the next presessional working group, which, based on that information, can recommend that the Committee take note of the information, adopt specific additional concluding observations in response to that information, recommend that the matter be pursued through a request for further information, or authorize the Chairperson to inform the State party, in advance of the next session, that the Committee will take up the issue at that session, preferably in the presence of a representative of the State party.
 If the additional information requested in accordance with these procedures is not provided by the specified date, or is considered to be unsatisfactory, the Chairperson, in consultation with the Bureau, may pursue the matter with the State party but this procedure is rarely used.
 Where the Committee has been unable to obtain the information it requires, it may request that the State party accept a technical assistance mission consisting of one or two Committee members, an approach which it has applied in relation to two States parties.
 In cases where the State party is unwilling to accept the proposed mission, the Committee may make appropriate recommendations to the Economic and Social Council.
-CESCR entrusts its country rapporteurs with the task of following up on the countries for which they served as rapporteur in the inter-sessional period until the next time they appear before the Committee. - 81.
+CESCR entrusts its country rapporteurs with the task of following up on the countries for which they served as rapporteur in the inter-sessional period until the next time they appear before the Committee. - 80.
+CEDAW introduced a follow-up procedure in June 2008 whereby it requests States parties to provide follow-up information on the implementation of a limited number of recommendations in its concluding observations on States parties' reports.
+States parties are requested to provide such information to the Committee within two years.
+The first follow-up reports will be received in 2009 and the Committee has decided to assess its follow-up procedure in 2011.
+Furthermore, at the invitation of a State party to the Convention, a delegation of the Committee conducted the first-ever visit to the State party to discuss its concluding observations. - 81.
 The CRC does not have a written follow-up procedure nor does it identify priority issues for follow-up in its concluding observations as, given the burden of considering reports under three treaties (the Convention and its two Protocols) and the special role that UNICEF plays in follow-up to the concluding observations of CRC, such a formal follow-up procedure was not considered the best approach.
 CRC members also regularly participate in follow-up activities in States parties, with the support of OHCHR, UNICEF as well as others.
-Other treaty body members also participate in these sorts of activities, and encourage their organization by States parties, the United Nations system and civil society.
+Other treaty body members also participate in these sorts of activities, and encourage their organization by States parties, the United Nations system and civil society. - 82.
+CMW discussed follow-up to concluding observations at its ninth and tenth sessions in November 2008 and April/May 2009 and decided that it would not include specific requests for follow-up in its concluding observations on initial reports.
+Country rapporteurs would be tasked with examining any follow-up information received from States parties and report back to the Committee.